kraptis/human_detection/README.md

 #Instructions:

-Inside the _temp folder there is a det_input.txt file, in that file you write the path of the image that you want to test.
-If you want to test the whole data set in once(better results according to Selective Search method) just add all the paths here.
+Inside the _temp folder there is a det_input.txt file,write the path of the image that you want to test.
+If you want to test the whole data set at once (better results according to Selective Search method), just add all the paths here.

 The ipython file name is caffe_fashion_human_detection.ipynb.
 It is the main method.

-For downloading the ImageNet: ./scripts/download_model_binary.py models/bvlc_reference_rcnn_ilsvrc13
+To download  ImageNet: ./scripts/download_model_binary.py models/bvlc_reference_rcnn_ilsvrc13

 It also needs the data/ilsvrc12.

 Platform: Ubuntu 14.04 with i3 2.5 and 4 GB RAM.
 Caffe is running only on CPU and not on GPU.
 Python 2.7 + Jupyter

 For the result images see the reults folder.
 I have uploaded the selective search code in a zip file.
-It has small changes compared to the original, that is why it is preferred to download and run this version.
-Please copy the detect.py file into the caffe/python/ folder, there also some improvements compared to the original from caffe framework
+It has a few changes  to the original, that is why it is preferred to download and run this version.
+Please copy the detect.py file into the caffe/python/ folder, there also some improvements of the original from caffe framework

 See https://github.com/BVLC/caffe for more details, installation instructions etc. about the caffe framework.